adenmosun/bc-18--twitterSentimentAnalysis-/README.md

 # bc-18--twitterSentimentAnalysis-

-Twitter Sentiment Analysis
+Twitter Sentiment Analysis.

 It is a command line application that allows users to analyze the words on a twitter handle's timeline

 It has the following features:
-**Word frequency analysis.
+*Word frequency analysis.
-  Sentiment analysis.
+*Sentiment analysis.

 Word frequency analysis ===> lists the words with their frequency starting from the highest to the lowest